eskapandr/DataLearn/DE-101/Module02/README.md

 ## 2. Loading data into the database.
 Creating SQL tables from Excel spreadsheets

-Then we needed to load the data into the database from the Superstore .xlsx file.
+Then we needed to load data into the database from the Superstore.xlsx file.
 I used SQL scripts prepared by the course team.
-But there are other ways, like converting Excel spreadsheets into .csv files and loading them directly into Dbeaver or SQL Alchemy (DB-framework for Python).
+But there are other ways for doing that, like converting Excel spreadsheets into .csv files and loading them directly into Dbeaver or using SQL Alchemy (DB-framework for Python).

 ## 3. SQL queries to database